-- 7.1.1 In order to finalise their award following a 'Pass' outcome or after the formal approval of any required amendments, Candidates are required to deposit: - 1x hard bound copy of the final thesis - 1x digital copy of the final thesis - 1x completed CF3 Deposit and Access Agreement for Goldsmiths Research Degree Theses form. - 7.1.2 Where a Candidate is registered on a Research Degree programme validated by Goldsmiths but delivered as part of a partnership arrangement, the Candidate is required to deposit an additional hard bound copy of the thesis with the partner institution unless otherwise advised by the partner institution.
-For details of how to deposit this additional copy, please contact Research Degrees. - 7.1.3 Final theses deposits are subject to the same Presentation and Formatting Requirements as a First or Second submission, save for the following exceptions: - The thesis should be hard-bound, with the pages sewn in, not punched - The spine should include the following gold lettering in 16 or 18 point type (0.25 inch): Degree Type (e.g. MPhil or PhD), Year of award, Surname and Initials (in the same form as on MyGoldsmiths). - 7.1.4 Final theses may be deposited in person by the Candidate or by a third party, or sent by post/courier.
-In all cases, the address for delivery of the final thesis copy is as follows:
+- 7.1.1 In order to finalise their award following a 'Pass' outcome or after the formal approval of any required amendments, Candidates are required to deposit: - 1x digital copy of the final thesis via email to research-degrees@gold.ac.uk either as PDF attachments or via secure download links. - 1x completed CF3 Deposit and Access Agreement for Goldsmiths Research Degree Theses form. - 7.1.2 Where a Candidate is registered on a Research Degree programme validated by Goldsmiths but delivered as part of a partnership arrangement, the Candidate may be asked to deposit a hard bound copy of the thesis with the partner institution.
+For details of how to deposit this copy, please contact Research Degrees. - 7.1.3 While it is not a requirement, Candidates are nonetheless permitted to deposit a hard copy of their thesis to be held in the Goldsmiths Library. - 7.1.4 Where a Candidate opts to deposit a hard copy of their final thesis, they are subject to the same Presentation and Formatting Requirements as a First or Second submission, save for the following exceptions: - The thesis should be covered in medium blue cloth (e.g., water resistant material) - The thesis should be hard-bound, with the pages sewn in, not punched - The spine should include the following gold lettering in 16 or 18 point type (0.25 inch): Degree Type (e.g., MPhil or PhD), Year of award, Surname and Initials (in the same form as on MyGoldsmiths).